-In contrast, the abandonment of the fan surface does occur at a precise moment in time when deposition ends at 50 ka.
-In this example, abandonment coincides with an abrupt change in climate that triggered an incision event (cf., Simpson and Castelltort, 2012), so it is arguably a more informative target for dating than an average age that imprecisely approximates the mid-point in the duration of surface deposition.
+Castelltort, 2012), so it is arguably a more informative target for dating than an average age that imprecisely approximates the mid-point in the duration of surface deposition.
 However, the abandonment of the surface represents a cessation in the deposition of dateable material, so its timing instead must be inferred from what is known about the surface activity.
-Given that (i) the sampled ages constrain the timespan over which the surface was formed, and (ii) abandonment occurred sometime after the youngest age, it could be assumed that the youngest sampled age best approximates abandonment.
-In scenario 1, the youngest age falls within ~1 kyr of surface abandonment, which would enable a correct interpretation of correlation between fan incision and the climate change event.
-In scenario 2, however, there is a ~14 kyr discrepancy between the youngest sampled age and the timing of surface abandonment, which would probably fail to demonstrate the correlation between climate change and fan incision.
-Therefore, the question becomes: how close is the youngest age obtained from a surface to the actual timing of surface abandonment?
+Given that (i) the sampled ages constrain the time span over which the surface was formed and (ii) abandonment occurred sometime after the youngest age, it could be assumed that the youngest sampled age best approximates abandonment.
+In scenario 1, the youngest age falls within \sim 1 kyr of surface abandonment, which would enable a correct interpretation of correlation between fan incision and the climate change event.
+In scenario 2, however, there is a ~ 14 kyr discrepancy between the youngest sampled age and the timing of surface abandonment, which would probably fail to demonstrate the correlation between climate change and fan incision.
+Therefore, the question becomes the following: how close is the youngest age obtained from a surface to the actual timing of surface abandonment?

-This question cannot currently be answered for a natural dataset, yet the ability to reliably estimate when a surface was abandoned has important implications for many geomorphological applications (see section 1).
+This question cannot currently be answered for a natural dataset, yet the ability to reliably estimate when a surface was abandoned has important implications for many geomorphological applications (see Sect.
+1).
 In this study, we use artificial data to simulate natural surfaces that undergo active deposition over variable periods of time and dated with a limited number of surface ages.
 These artificial data are analogous to studies that date natural geomorphic surfaces, for example, with cosmogenic nuclide exposure ages obtained from sampled boulders on alluvial fans or fluvial fill terraces.
 However, unlike field-based datasets, artificial data enable us to constrain the time difference between the youngest age obtained from a geomorphic surface and the true timing of surface abandonment, which is generally unknowable for natural surfaces.
 There are several additional advantages to taking an artificial-data approach.
-First, we can repeat the random sampling of surface ages (e.g., as depicted in Fig. 1) many times to probabilistically determine where the youngest sampled age tends to fall with respect to abandonment.
+First, we can repeat the random sampling of surface ages (e.g. as depicted in Fig. 1) many times to probabilistically determine where the youngest sampled age tends to fall with respect to abandonment.
 Second, we can prescribe the surface parameters, meaning the exact timing of abandonment and the full period of surface activity are known.
 Third, we can select surface properties that are representative of natural geomorphic surfaces and numbers of samples commonly obtained in geomorphic studies.
 Fourth, we can perform a thorough quantification of the uncertainties in our analyses.
-For the above reasons, the artificial-data approach allows us to derive a set of equations and develop a Matlab tool that can then be applied to natural datasets (a set of surface ages) to determine the probability of surface abandonment occurring within a specified window of time.
+For the above reasons, the artificial-data approach allows us to derive a set of equations and develop a MATLAB tool that can then be applied to natural datasets (a set of surface ages) to determine the probability of surface abandonment occurring within a specified window of time.